Q. Is ZeroG registered with the FDA?

 The average patient can begin a training session in less than 5 minutes.
 First, they are secured into a harness, which is then attached to the ZeroG spreader bar, and then the settings are selected from the computer and training can begin.

-It is recommended to use a Woodway treadmill because the ZeroG software has integrated the Woodway controls that set speed and inclination angle.
-Because the ZeroG software communicates with the Woodway treadmill, training data such as walking distance and speed will be captured in the patient’s session data.
+A Sprintex medical treadmill can be integrated into the ZeroG software.
+This allows the ZeroG touchscreen to control and change the speed and inclination angle.
+Because the ZeroG software communicates with the Sprintex treadmill, training data such as walking distance and speed will be captured in the patient’s session data.
 Additionally, with DualArrestTM if the patient were to fall, ZeroG will automatically stop the treadmill.
 A standard off-the-shelf treadmill will not have these features when used with ZeroG.

 Installation and Facility Facts